-Don’t laugh, but well over 50% of diet products simply don’t work.
+Don’t laugh, but well over 50% of diet products don’t work.
 So what can this Right Size Smoothies review tell us about diet?
-We chose to conduct one of our thorough reviews, taking a closer look at the ingredients, side effects, clinical research and customer service.
+We chose to conduct one of our thorough reviews, taking a closer look at the ingredients, side effects, clinical research, and customer service.
 We also pored through hundreds of user experiences.
 Then, we summarized and refined it all to give you the information you need.

-What is Right Size Smoothies?
+What are Right Size Smoothies?

-The Right Size is a company that is marketing a weight loss product in shake form which joins the pantheon of other similar shake diet products such as SlimFast and Nature’s Way.
+The Right Size is a company that is marketing a weight loss product in shake form, which joins the pantheon of other similar shake diet products such as SlimFast and Nature’s Way.

 So what is the Right Size Smoothie?
-Well according to the product description on the Amazon sales page: “Right Size is a delicious, hunger smashing weight loss smoothie packed with protein, fiber, and over 20 essential vitamins and minerals that keep your body nourished.
-It conveniently replaces breakfast and lunch and staves off hunger with its unique combination of protein and fiber keeping you full for hours.”
+Well, according to the product description on the Amazon sales page: “Right Size is a delicious, hunger smashing weight loss smoothie packed with protein, fiber, and over 20 essential vitamins and minerals that keep your body nourished.
+It conveniently replaces breakfast and lunch and staves off hunger with its unique combination of protein and fiber, keeping you full for hours.”

 It also seems that at one time, Right Size offered ready-to-drink 8-oz size bottles.
 However, we could not find this product version available anywhere we looked.